Travel in Austria

 2. Hundertwasser Museum

-The famous house built by the renowned architect Friedensreich Hundertwasser is located in the third district of Vienna.
-It was built between 1983 and 1985.
-The house was built according to the architect’s ideas, and therefore you will not find any straight lines in the building (he claimed that a straight line is the work of the devil).
+The renowned architect Friedensreich Hundertwasser built his famous house in the third district of Vienna between 1983 and 1985.
+He designed the house according to his ideas, so you will not find any straight lines in the building (he claimed that a straight line is the work of the devil).
 The exterior walls are colorful, the floor is uneven and wavy, the roof is covered with soil and grass, and no fewer than 250 shrubs and many trees grow inside the building, even coming out of the windows.
 This is his unique style.
 The house has 53 apartments, 4 offices, 16 private balconies, and 3 shared balconies.

 More information about Hundertwasser attractions in Vienna